cvcpatton/nightsky_helper/README.md

 * Identifies visible planets and stars for chosen dates
 * Allows saving results to a CSV log for multi-day trip planning
 * Menu-driven interface with loops and input validation
+* Web scraping moon illumination data (advanced version)

 **Versions**

 * Basic version to run the program in console, available now (Oct 2025) ⬅️
-* Full version using OOP and web scraping moon phases coming Dec 2025
+* Full version using OOP and web scraping moon phases (Dec 2025)

 **Potential Upgrades**